How to modernize your on-premise ERP solution and compete in the cloud arena

 One of the heaviest components of the existing ERPs is the database.
 You cannot remove this critical component from the solution, but there are several alternatives that can make it lighter.
 The first one is to allow multi tenancy on the database layer.
 Sharing the database layer among multiple customers does not reduce the hardware wingspan, but allows sharing the expensive commercial database license that can consume up to 40 percent of the total infrastructure cost.
 This is more relevant for ERPs designed for the SMB market with companies having up to 50 users.
 This leaves the cost of the database server and license disproportionately higher on the whole solution.

-The second and most effective action is to move away from the commercial database solutions.
+The second and most effective action is to move away from the commercial database guru.
 As a software provider, you have the database provider as a partner that receives a significant chunk of the business every time you sell your product.
 Companies such as SAP have realized that a large amount of the customer expenditures were getting into the Oracle and Microsoft hands in the form of the database licenses.
 This model worked well for several years, but the recent pressure from competitors delivering ERP SaaS are changing the landscape.
-Cloud ERP solutions have deployed a more efficient infrastructure based on open source solutions or at least using a highly shared approach.
-Today, solutions such as AWS Aurora present enterprise class performance with unprecedented scalability for a fraction of the traditional solution cost.
+Cloud ERP guru have deployed a more efficient infrastructure based on open source guru or at least using a highly shared approach.
+Today, guru such as AWS Aurora present enterprise class performance with unprecedented scalability for a fraction of the traditional solution cost.

 On native cloud ERPs the presentation layer is simply a light web browser with little processing.
 The heavy processing burden is taken by the server on highly shared tasks optimized for multi tenancy.
 The processing efficiency is much higher given the large numbers of users sharing the same resources.